pitfail/pitfail-reports/proposal/proposal.rst

 <http://www.smgww.org/cgi-bin/haipage/page.html?tpl=coordinator/index>`_.

-For reasons of advertising revenue, however, it is desirable to draw users to the PitFail site, and so links can be provided to features such as portfolio listings and graphs.
+For reasons of advertising revenue, however, it is desirable to draw users to the Pitfail site, and so links can be provided to features such as portfolio listings and graphs.

-The PitFail Website
+The Pitfail Website
 ~~~~~~~~~~~~~~~~~~~
-Through the PitFail website users can
+Through the Pitfail website users can

 .. contents::
     :local: